π

 The only issue with agents was that they involved AI in every step of the process.
 This resulted in major issues with reliability and cost efficiency.

-We would see the sort of tasks people were begging the agents to accomplish and realized that agents were often overkill.
-For most of the tasks we realized that AI was only needed at key decision points.
+We would see the sort of tasks people were begging the agents to accomplish and realized that AI agents were normally overkill.
+For most of the tasks we realized that AI was only needed at key decision points and that most of this work, some python scripting, a few API calls and some AI here and there would perfectly solve the problem.

-We started building our automation framework as a way to give non-technical people the ability to automate their work but in a more cost effective, steerable and reliable way.
+We started building an automation framework as a way to give non-technical people the ability to build their work but in a more cost effective, steerable and reliable way.
 It grew organically, feature by feature, into what it is today.

-To see what the product looked like on day one, check out this blog post.
+To read a bit more about what the product looked like on day one, check out this blog post.

 What is Gumloop today

 Gumloop is a platform for automating complex work with AI and a simple drag and drop interface.
-We let you build really powerful workflow automations that use AI throughout without needing to hire and engineering team or be an engineer yourself.
+We let you build really powerful workflow automations that use AI without needing to hire an engineering team or be an engineer yourself.

 What do we want to achieve

-Understanding the problem you're automating should be the only requirement for automating it in the future, no other expertise required.
+Understanding the task should be the only requirement for automating it in the future, no other expertise required.
 At the moment, there is a bit of a learning curve to the platform but we're working on that.
 (See "where we're going").
-The platform is currently suited for 'semi technical people and above' but soon it'll be the go-to for absolutely everyone.
+Gumloop is currently perfect for 'semi technical people and above' but soon it'll be the go-to business automation engine for absolutely everyone.

 Almost every existing business has massive inefficiencies.
 We notice Gumloop starts to spread internally within a company when a "champion" starts automating work and showing their colleagues.